Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Exit probability of large boxes

 \subsection{A graph transformation to seal off big traps}

-Given a certain configuration $\omega$, we construct a graph $\omega_{K}$ in which traps are sealed off and such that the random walk induced outside of large traps by the random walk in $\omega$ has the same law as the random walk in $\omega_{K}$.
+Given a certain configuration $\omega$, we construct a graph $\omega _{K}$ (with conductances) such that the random walk induced by recording only the steps of the original random walk in $\omega$ outside of large traps has the same law as the random walk in $\omega_{K}$.